Hamberthm/esp32-bt2ps2/README.md

+8/12/23: After testing it seems that the PS2 communication won't work if using external power, that is, external V+ and GND.
+You can connect the board to external power for pairing but make sure to use the PS2 port V+ and GND pins to power the board!

 18/8/23: Release v0.4 is out with best compatibility as ever and many, many bug fixes!

 26/6/23: PROJECT PORTED TO VS CODE, NOW BT CLASSIC WORKS (See "Building and flashing" below).